herluf-ba/herluf-ba.github.io/content/writing-a-static-site-generator-in-a-single-file.md

   - webdev
   - typescript
 ---
 Since I decided to try to write [my own blog](https://herluf-ba.github.io), I have been looking around for a Static Site Generator (SSG).
-What I wanted was a pragmatic setup, that maps markdown files to HTML.
-Simple as that.
+What I wanted was a pragmatic setup, that just maps markdown files to HTML.

 I looked up Static Site Generators such as [Jekyll](https://jekyllrb.com/), [Hugo](https://gohugo.io/), [Gatsby](https://www.gatsbyjs.com/), [Eleventy](https://www.11ty.dev/) and a bunch more.
 Truth is any one of these would meet my needs, but I still had this itch that these frameworks were overkill for my use case.
 I would be better off with something smaller.